AmitPandey-Research/solution-amit-pandey/SUBMISSION.md

 ### 2.1.
 Data Chunking & Storage
 - **Implementation**: The provided data dumps (Car and Country) were processed and chunked into smaller, manageable units.
 This is crucial for efficient retrieval by the RAG agents.
 - **Storage**: FAISS (Facebook AI Similarity Search) was chosen as the vector store.
 This allows for fast and scalable similarity searches on the embedded data chunks.
 Embeddings were generated using the `all-mpnet-base-v2` model from SentenceTransformers, known for its strong performance in semantic understanding.
 - **Rationale**: FAISS provides a good balance of speed and resource usage for local vector database needs. `all-mpnet-base-v2` offers high-quality embeddings suitable for discerning semantic relationships in the data.
+Both are open source and free to use.

 ### 2.2.
 Retrieval-Augmented Generation (RAG)
 - **Implementation**: Each specialized agent (Car and Country) incorporates RAG.
 When a query is received, the agent first retrieves relevant chunks from its dedicated vector store.
 This retrieved context is then used by a language model (via OpenAI API) to generate a final, informed answer.